ninoNinkovic/LiveStamps/README.md

         "regex": "@date.+",
         "stamp": "@date        {0}",
     },

     Output: @date        08-03-2015

-Multi-part LiveStamp Example:
+**Multi-part LiveStamp Example: A stamp made from other stamps with "live" output.**

-A stamp with a "live" output that would update the year value automatically.Note, for this to stamp to auto update the previous "date" stamp would have to be defined.
+This stamp would update date portion automatically.
+Note, for this to stamp to auto update the previous "date" stamp would have to be defined.
 If the "date" stamp was NOT defined" the output would be:

     @copyright   (c) TundraTech date

 However, the stamp would still be "live" because a regex was supplied.
 A change to any of its values would still cause an auto update, allowing you to enter a static date if desired, instantly updating all existing stamps in a document automatically.